-- I. The distribution of marks is as follows: Max.
-Marks: 75+25 (Internal Assessment) - i) One experiment 30 Marks - ii) Brief Theory 15 Marks - iii) Viva-Voce 15 Marks - iv) Record (Practical file) 15 Marks - II.
+I. The distribution of marks is as follows: i) One experiment 30 Marks iii) Viva-Voce 15 Marks

+II.
 There will be one sessions of 3 hours duration.
-The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner. - III.
-Number of candidates in a group for practical examination should not exceed 12. - IV.
+The paper will have one session and will consist of 8 experiments out of which an examinee will mark 6 experiments and one of these is to be allotted by the external examiner.

+III.
+Number of candidates in a group for practical examination should not exceed 12.

+IV.
 In a single group no experiment be allotted to more than three examinee in any group.

-Course Objectives: The main objective of this course is to make the students aware about the basics of Fortran programming and to develop the required programming skills to solve numerical problems on differentiation and integration using different methods like Simpson, Trapzodial rules, Monte-Carlo Method, Euler's method, Modified Euler's method, Runge-Kutta Method etc. They are also able to find roots of equation with the help of Bisection Method, Regula-Falsi Method, Newton-Raphson method etc.
+Course Objectives: The main objective of this course is to make the students aware about the basics of Fortran programming and to develop the required programming skills to solve numerical problems on differentiation and integration using different methods like Simpson, Trapzodial rules, Euler's method, Modified Euler's method, Runge-Kutta Method etc. They are also able to find roots of equation with the help of Bisection Method, Regula-Falsi Method, Newton-Raphson method etc.

-1. Determination of Roots:
+Determination of Roots:

-- (a) Bisection Method
+(a) Bisection Method

-- (b) Newton Raphson Method
+(b) Newton Raphson Method

+(c) False position method

-- (c) Secant Method
+(d) Secant Method

-2. Matrix Manipulation
+Matrix Manipulation

-- (a) Matrix Multiplication
+(a) Matrix Multiplication (b) Determinant

-- (b) Determinant

-- (c) Gauss Elimination
+(c) Gauss Elimination

-- (d) Matrix Inversion

-- (e) Gauss Jordan
+- (d) Matrix Inversion - (e) Gauss Jordan

-- 3. Integration
+3. Integration

 - (a) Trapezoidal rule

 - (b) Simpson 1/3 and Simpson 3/8 rules

-- (c) Gaussian Quardrature
+- (c) Simpson 1/3 and Simpson 3/8 rules with function